SixArm/usv-to-asv-rust-crate/README.md

 records, and you want to convert it to ASV data, such as for a spreadsheet import.

-Our real-world use case is converting a bunch of USV document-oriented data from a variety of programs, including a CMS, to USV so we're better-able to import the data into Excel.
+Our real-world use case is converting a bunch of document-oriented data from a variety of programs to a variety of data formats, spreadsheets, and databases.

 ### Is there a similar command to convert from ASV to USV?